Katherine-Holland/ClaudeCoworkGuard/README.md

 ## Why this exists

-Every AI agent tool operates with the same permissions you have — your browser session, your files, your credentials are all in scope.
+Every AI agent tool operates with the same permissions you have: your browser session, your files, your credentials are all in scope.
 There is no native audit trail, no payload scanner, and no warning when sensitive data is about to leave your machine.

 This isn't a theoretical risk.
 Prompt injection, data exfiltration via hidden document content, and MCP supply chain attacks are all documented vectors.
 CoworkGuard is the DLP layer that AI agent tools don't ship with.